Invitation to the Dance (album): Background and recording

-Formed in 1998, 40 Below Summer had made a name for themselves by performing heavily across their native New Jersey and New York.
-In late 2000, the band's self-released CD Side Show Freaks found its way to No Name Management (known for acts such as Slipknot and Mudvayne).
-After partnering with No Name, numerous record label showcases on both coasts followed, with up to fifteen prominent labels showing interest in the band.
-They eventually signed with Warner Music Group's London-Sire.
-In March 2001, 40 Below Summer travelled to Los Angeles to commence recording their major label debut with famed heavy metal producer GGGarth (Rage Against the Machine, Mudvayne, Kittie).
-Lead guitarist Jordan Plingos recalled "I think the first thing that we clicked with Garth about was that he was relaxed.
+40 Below Summer were given a recording budget of around 250,000 dollars, and made Invitation to the Dance with well-known rock and metal producer GGGarth (Rage Against the Machine, Mudvayne, Kittie).
+Despite also being credited as a producer, Crahan only contributed to the business workings of the band.
+After first being approached to produce, GGGarth listened to their independent releases.
+He enjoyed what the band was doing, subsequently saying that one of the main things that made him want to work with 40 Below Summer was Max Illidge, who he found to be a charismatic frontman.
+GGGarth was originally from Vancouver, Canada, and had production gear from the city driven over to the studio where 40 Below Summer was recording.
+Lead guitarist Jordan Plingos recalled in 2001 "I think the first thing that we clicked with Garth about was that he was relaxed.
 He wasn't like, 'let's go, guys, let's go!'
 He was more like, 'get comfortable, get settled in.'
 His whole thing is bringing out the best in you, so pressuring you to do something doesn't help.
-He was all about us, which was amazing", while vocalist Max Illidge said "He’s a lot of fun.
+He was all about us, which was amazing."
+Max Illidge said in 2002 "he’s a lot of fun.
 He’s crazy too.
 Definitely a crazy little fucker, but he’s a lot of fun and a very talented guy.
 He definitely helped unlock some doors inside of me."